 5) Bonavita 1.0L Stovetop Gooseneck Kettle Review

 Apart from tea, a gooseneck kettle is ideal for coffee lovers who love manual pour brewing.
 Once you’re done brewing simply wash put the unit in the top rack of the dishwasher for effortless cleaning.
-Even though it is a dishwasher-safe unit, we suggest hand-cleaning to maintain brushed stainless steel finish for a long time.
+Even though it is a dishwasher-safe unit, we suggest hand-cleaning to maintain a brushed stainless steel finish for a long time.

 How do you use a stovetop tea kettle?

 If you’re using a stovetop tea kettle for the first time then an important thing is to wash the unit thoroughly with lukewarm water and liquid before you start making tea.
-Clean all its parts, strainer, lid and inside of tea kettle properly and let it air dry.
+Clean all its parts, strainer, lid, and inside of tea kettle properly and let it air dry.

 - Begin by filling cold filtered water into the kettle.
 Using filtered water will not cause any watermarks or stains inside the unit.
 But you can also use tap water if filtered water is not available.

 - Now place the tea kettle on the stovetop and turn the flame on.
 Make sure the unit sits properly over the stovetop and is not wobbly.

 - Wait until the water boils.
 Many stovetop kettles have a whistle that blows in a rhythm when the water boils.
 This indicates the water is now steaming hot and ready to add to your cup of tea.